Call Report for Banks Virtual: Nuts & Bolts and Current Hot Spots

 - Revenue Recognition (to include recording gains on sales of OREO) under ASC Topic No 606 and 610

 A discussion of regulatory changes impacting the 2021 Call Report will be covered in detail.
-As new regulatory matters arise, they will be added to the agenda in order to provide participants with the most current training applicable for the March 31, 2021 Call Report.
-Currently, regulatory topics covered in this webinar will include:
+As new regulatory matters arise, they will be added to the agenda in order to provide participants with the most current training applicable for the September 30, 2021 Call Report.
+Currently, regulatory topics covered in this virtual will include:

 - Financial Institution Letters issued late 2020 and current 2021 FILs impacting the Call Reporting process and requirements to include threshold changes in reporting status, modifications to reporting pledged securities and RC-B, reporting shared fees on securities and insurance activities, reserves on unfunded commitments for CECL banks, and changes to the Reg D eligibility definition for NOW account holders.